Ariel96cs/opencv-contrib-openvino-docker_image/README.md

 1-) For downloading some usefull packages, create the following enviroment variables:
 ` NEXUS_USER="<user-name>"`,
 ` NEXUS_USER_PASSWORD="<user-password>"`.
-#### IMPORTANT: The use of ARG is not save for credentials after the build phase, so, don't share the image built.
+#### IMPORTANT: The use of ARG is not save for credentials after the build phase, so, don't share the built image.

 2-) Build the image:
 ` docker build --build-arg $NEXUS_USER --build-arg $NEXUS_USER_PASSWORD --tag opencv-openvino-dev .`